 Light and dark reactions in photosynthesis

-Photosynthesis is divided in two parts:
+Photosynthesis is divided into two parts:

 1. Light-dependent reactions (light reactions)